- From the LibApps Dashboard, go to Admin > LibAuth Authentication.

 Testing your configuration

 After creating or modifying your LibAuth configuration, it's always a good idea to test it.
 This will confirm whether or not LibAuth can connect to your authentication system and that your system is returning the necessary attributes to LibAuth.
 The testing tool will provide debugging info that you can use to troubleshoot any issues.

 - Save your configuration, then click on the Test button in the Test This Configuration box at the top of the page.

 - Enter your user credentials to log into your authentication system.

 - You will then receive a summary of test results.
 This will indicate whether or not you are logged in, as well as debug info to help you troubleshoot any problems.
 For example, it will indicate any attributes that were not successfully released by your server or correctly mapped in your configuration.

 What if I can't log in?

 - Double check that you entered your username and password correctly.

-- Confirm that you entered the correct URL to your self-hosted server.
+- Confirm that you entered the correct URL to your SAML metadata XML file.

 LibAuth did not receive our attributes.
 How do I know if they were released?